My First Time in Prison

 He had also done a lot of research on boxers so he could understand Korky better as he trained her.

-Dean was the next trainer I met.
-He introduced me to Oscar, a headstrong miniature dachshund (aren’t they
+The next trainer I met was Dwayne.
+He introduced me to Oscar, a headstrong miniature dachshund (aren’t they all headstrong?).

 Dwayne volunteered that he was in SCCC for life.
 He was the only trainer that told me his sentence.

 He said that since he wouldn’t ever leave SCCC, he loved taking a dog not fit for adoption, training/rehabilitating it, and “giving it back to society.”
 Working with rescued dogs is his way of paying back society for his crime.

 I tried to pet Shadow, a Basenji/Australian Kelpie that approached cautiously as I spoke to Dwayne, but he was a bit scared and skittish.
 His trainer, Steve, said Shadow wouldn’t let anyone near when he first arrived at SCCC.

 Steve gained his trust by simply sitting in his kennel for 20 minutes and waiting until Shadow felt comfortable enough to come to him.

 He told me that Shadow mainly liked people wearing vests.
 That made sense because all the trainers wore them.
 It was also a testament to the effectiveness of the training process because Shadow had probably never bonded with anyone before.